aveldanov/StanfordEducation/README.md

 ## View

-A UIView’s initializer is different if it comes out of a storyboard **init(frame: CGRect)** // initializer if the UIView is created in code <br/>
+A UIView’s initializer is different if it comes out of a storyboard<br/>
+**init(frame: CGRect)** // initializer if the UIView is created in code <br/>
 **init(coder: NSCoder)** // initializer if the UIView comes out of a storyboard